cumberland-terraform/storage-s3/README.md

 # Enterprise Terraform
-## AWS Core Storage
+## Cumberland Cloud Platform
-### S3
+## AWS Core - S3

-This is the baseline module for a **S3** bucket on the **MDThink Platform**.
+This is the baseline module for a **S3** bucket on the **Cumberland Cloud Platform**.
 It has been setup with ease of deployment in mind, so that platform compliant simple storage space be easily provisioned with minimum configuration.

 ### Usage